brodymac95/math_cfengine/README.md

-# policyhub-repo
+# eecs_cfengine
 EECS CFEngine policyhub repo

-MINIMAL CFENGINE POLICY SET
+## MINIMAL BRANCH - CFENGINE POLICY MINIMAL PRODUCTION ENVIRONMENT

-Used for end user administrated hosts.
+Used for production level policies on end user administrated hosts.

-NOTE: Do not push any user management to the minimal branch
+Custom policy files for EECS can be found in services/eecs.